-■ Check the Engine Oil Level
+Check the Engine Oil Level

-- Check the oil level with the engine stopped.
+- \ Check the oil level with the engine stopped.
 DO NOT check the oil level with engine running. - DO NOT overfill the crankcase to avoid engine damaged.
-Engine damage can result. - NEVER operate the engine when oil level is above MAX or MIN marks. - Place the machine on level ground.
-Stop the engine. - Remove the Oil level gauge 1 and wipe it clean.
-Insert Oil level gauge 1, then remove it again to read actual oil level.
-Install Oil level gauge 1. - Maintain the oil level to the MAX mark on the Oil level gauge 1.
-Add oil if necessary. - Remove the oil fill plug 2 and add oil.
-Clean and install the oil fill plug 1. - Close the access door.
+Engine damage can result. - NEVER operate the engine when oil level is above MAX or MIN marks.

+- Remove the oil level gauge 1 and wipe it clean.
+Insert oil level gauge 1, then remove it again to read actual oil level.
+Install oil level gauge 1.

+- Maintain the oil level to the MAX mark on the oil level gauge 1.
+Add oil if necessary.

+- Remove the oil fill plug 2 and add oil.

+Clean and install the oil fill plug 2.

+- 5. Close the access door.